holygeek/git-number/README.markdown

 ### git-number ###

-git-number is a shell script that increases my command-line git productivity (with some help from two perl scripts).
+git-number is a perl script that increases my command-line git productivity (with some help from another two perl scripts).

 ## Usage Examples ##